allegheny-cis-curriculum-assessment/data-structures-assessment-one-starter/README.md

 ## 😁 TODO: Add Your Name Here

-Note: You must delete the words after the `TODO` marker add your name to the subsection header
+Note: You must delete the words after the emoji by adding your name to the subsection header

 ## 🚧 Honor Code